carpentries-incubator/data-science-ai-senior-researchers/_episodes/05-Problems-with-AI.md

 - "Knowing how to address and report common AI shortcomings"
 - "Being knowledgeable about responsibilities and accountabilities with regard to AI applications at your institute"
 - "Drafting a guideline to cover relevant ethical aspects in the context of your research field"
+keypoints:
+- "Machine learning should be used with skepticism to prevent biased results"
+- "We are vulnerable to unfounded claims from ML, whether for describing new results or even applications to medical care."
+- "ML should be used with skepticism to prevent biased results."
+- "A combination of data cleaning techniques is needed to effectively minimise limitations and ensure generalisation power of any AI model."
+- "Beware of any biases and privacy/security concerns by enacting full transparency and accountability in the documentation and reporting of AI applications."

 Who is responsible and accountable for any ethical issues implied by ML-utilisation?
 ---